0xKoda/coders/readme.md

 # Coders AI Assistant

-Coders is an AI-powered terminal user interface (TUI) tool that helps you create edit code with any LLM on [OpenRouter](https://openrouter.ai/models).
+Coders is an AI-powered terminal user interface (TUI) tool that helps you edit code with any LLM on [OpenRouter](https://openrouter.ai/models).

 ## Features